speedchecker/flutter_plugin/README.md

 ```dart
 _plugin.setIosLicenseKey('your_license_key');
 ```
-For Android licenseKey should be setup in Applications onCreate method in native flutter project code.
+For Android licenseKey should be setup in Application onCreate method in native flutter project code.
 <pre>
 class MainApplication : Application() {
     override fun onCreate() {